thatsmanmeet/Clipboard-Cleaner/README.md

 ## ⬇ Download
 To download the app go to releases page and download the latest `app-release.apk` file from the latest release tag.

+## Credits

+The icon of this app is taken from flaticons website.
+<a href="https://www.flaticon.com/free-icons/painter" title="painter icons">Painter icons created by Freepik - Flaticon</a>